hcl14/swap_project/README.md

 6.  **Blending back enhanced swap using face area mask**
 7.  **Writing resulting video**

+## Running code

+You need to make onnxruntime-gpu see your cuda.
+Versions 15-16 need cuda 11.4, the one installed via pip with pytorch does not work.
+I installed `cudatookit=11.8` in my conda env.
+Giving you `environments.yml` file.

+Also download weights in the model folder, other weights the code should download on its own.

+The main pipeline is being run by `swap_models.py`, check `if __name__ == '__main__':`

 ## Video reading

 Most solutions use frame-by-frame readers like moviepy to read frames into the RAM first.
 Fast alternative could be specialized fast batch loaders, specifically designed for deep learning tasks.
 Possible solutions are